-If you are feeling less adventurous but still want to admire the mountain scenery, the Kimpton Hotel Born will be the perfect choice of accommodation for you, with its stunning views and luxurious interiors.
+If you are feeling less adventurous but still want to admire the mountain scenery, Limelight Hotel Denver will be the perfect choice of accommodation for you, with its stunning views and luxurious interiors.

 Located in the heart of downtown, you will be able to visit Larimer Square, the Museum of Contemporary Art Denver Confluence Park, and the Centennial Gardens on foot for an easy-going day of stimulating activities.

 Make sure to sample a local beer while you are exploring downtown as Denver is famous for its local breweries.
 You might want to skip the meal options while out and head to the hotel instead to dine at one of its popular restaurants.
 Just make sure to make reservations!